It's a Great Day to Be Alive

+"It's a Great Day to Be Alive" is a song written by Darrell Scott and included on his 1997 album Aloha from Nashville.
+The song was later made popular by Travis Tritt, whose version, released in December 2000 as the second single from his album Down the Road I Go, peaked at number 2 on the U.S. Billboard Hot Country Singles & Tracks chart and at number 33 on the U.S. Billboard Hot 100 chart.

+Inspiration and early versions

+The inspiration for the song came after Scott had injured his back and was unable to do anything but lie on his back for a week.
+When he was finally able to sit up again and prepare some food for himself, he came to the realization that "it was the most blessed thing to do such simple things."

-"It's a Great Day to Be Alive" is a song written by Darrell Scott.
-It was originally recorded by American country music artist Jon Randall, of whose version was to have been included on an album titled Great Day to Be Alive, which would have been released in the late 1990s via BNA Records.
-Scott released his own version of his song on his 1997 album Aloha from Nashville.
+The song was originally recorded by American country music artist Jon Randall, whose version was to have been included on an album titled Great Day to Be Alive, which would have been released in the late 1990s via BNA Records.
+Randall's album remained unreleased until 2023.

-The song was also recorded by The Sky Kings, an American country-rock supergroup consisting of Bill Lloyd (Foster & Lloyd), Rusty Young (Poco), and John Cowan (New Grass Revival) around 1995/1996.
-Their version sat unreleased until Rhino Handmade released the compilation "From Out Of The Blue" in 2000.
+The song was also recorded in the mid-1990s by The Sky Kings, an American country-rock supergroup consisting of Bill Lloyd, Rusty Young, and John Cowan.
+This version was unreleased until Rhino Handmade released the compilation From Out Of The Blue in 2000.

+Scott also released his own version of the song on his 1997 album, Aloha From Nashville.

+Travis Tritt version

-The song was later covered more famously by American country music artist Travis Tritt.
-It was released in December 2000 as the second single from his album Down the Road I Go.
-It peaked at number 2 on the U.S. Billboard Hot Country Singles & Tracks chart and at number 33 on the U.S. Billboard Hot 100 chart.
+Travis Tritt recorded the song and included it as the fourth track on his 2000 album Down the Road I Go.
+Released in December as the album's second single, "It's a Great Day to Be Alive" peaked at number 2 on the U.S. Billboard Hot Country Singles & Tracks chart and at number 33 on the U.S. Billboard Hot 100 chart.

-It was subsequently covered by Pat Green and Cory Morrow on their March 2001 album Songs We Wish We'd Written and by Niko Moon for his 2021 album Good Time.